SMBRelay Bible 5: SMBRelay attacks on corporate users

 Today we will talk about client-side attacks.

 An attack of a network is a progressive action.
-Usually, we escalate our rights step-by-step from nothing to a domain administrator.
-Even casual un-privileged users can give us something interesting, for example access to some shared resources.But how can we get these user rights?
+Normally, we escalate our rights step-by-step from nothing to a domain administrator.
+Even casual unprivileged users can give us something interesting, for example access to some shared resources.But how can we get these user rights?

-We can enforce users to authenticate on controlled machine.
+We can enforce users to authenticate on the controlled machine.

-There are alt least three main ways to interact with user.
+There are at least three main ways to interact with a user.
 They are very abstractive.